A while back I created a post about limits in Microsoft Teams. Today I’m looking at limits within Microsoft Flow.

 When you are happily creating many flows and you think that there is no limit to what you can do with Microsoft Flow then you might run into this one!
 There is a limit of 250 flows that a single user can create.
 After this you simply get the following error and you can’t save any more flows.

-Do Until limited to 60 runs
+Do Until limited to 60 runs by default

 The above limits I didn’t find on any of the Microsoft Limitation pages.